-The Spanish champions have been criticised this season after struggling to hit the heights of their performance level under Pep Guardiola's tenure as head coach.
+The Blaugrana have come in for criticism from some quarters this season after struggling to hit the heights of their performance level under Pep Guardiola's tenure as head coach.

 Xavi, however, insists the squad boasts an array of players who are entering the best years of their career - although he admits it is unlikely the side will ever return to the level they enjoyed under Guardiola.